-Entitled to incentive Activity inventivized Comment Other, please specify (Managers and Operators) reward Emissions reduction project Emissions reduction target Energy reduction project Energy reduction target Efficiency project Efficiency target Behavior change related indicator Environmental criteria included in purchases TC Transcontinental has put in place annual performance assessments for all salaried employees.
+Entitled to incentive 1 Activity inventivized Comment Other, please specify (Managers and Operators) reward Emissions reduction project Emissions reduction project Emissions reduction target Energy reduction project Energy reduction target Efficiency project Efficiency target Behavior change related indicator Environmental criteria included in purchases TC Transcontinental has put in place annual performance assessments for all salaried employees.
 Performance discussions are a powerful driver of corporate and individual performance and represent a precious opportunity for managers and employees to stop and have a conversation on performance, individual development goals and career interests.
-Attainment of personal objectives related to climate-related issues included in their performance evaluation.
+Attainment of personal objectives included in the performance evaluation process can affect monetary incentives received by the employee.
+Many individuals in the organization have personal objectives related to climate-related issues included in their performance evaluation.
 For example, monetary savings from energy efficiency projects are used, among others, to determine annual bonuses.
 Corporate and other positions related to sustainability and environmental compliance, also have specific personal performance objectives directly or indirectly related to climate.